On entering The Galapagos National Park an entrance fee is required to be paid which is not included in the tour cost. This is currently $100pp.

 o Shorts and loose comfortable t-shirt or top for daytime

-o Sandals and trainers. but we would recommend that you bring your older broken-in pair than a new pair that will suffer the damage of saltwater, volcanic rock, and sand
+o Closed toe sandals and trainers. but we would recommend that you bring your older broken-in pair than a new pair that will suffer the damage of saltwater, volcanic rock, and sand

 o Dinner can be a bit more formal, so a dress shirt or a simple sun dress might be a good idea.
 Most boats do not have any sort of dress code

 o High Factor Sunscreen and sunglasses, insect repellent, wide-brimmed sun hat,

 o Toothbrush, toothpaste, deodorant, hair brush, razor, feminine products and cosmetics